quynhdinh/oj-x/REPORT.md

 ---

 ## 11. Installation & Deployment

-Detailed, step-by-step instructions for:
 The repository is hosted on GitHub at [oj-x](https://github.com/quynhdinh/oj-x)

-But you don't even have to clone the repository, you can download the jar file from [here](https://github.com/quynhdinh/oj-x/releases/download/v1.0/ojx-1.0-SNAPSHOT.jar) and run it directly. with `java -jar ojx-1.0-SNAPSHOT.jar`

 Development environment setup instructions:

 1. Cloning the repository
 2. Setting the environment variables located in the file `ojx/src/main/resources/application.properties/.env`.
 We need 3 variables
-   * DB_URL: The URL to connect to the MySQL database, e.g., `jdbc:mysql://localhost:3306/ojx`
+   * `DB_URL`: The URL to connect to the MySQL database, e.g., `jdbc:mysql://localhost:3306/ojx`

-   * USERNAME: The username to connect to the database, e.g., `root`
+   * `USERNAME`: The username to connect to the database

-   * PASSWORD: The password to connect to the database, e.g., `password`
+   * `PASSWORD`: The password to connect to the database

 * Move to project directory `ojx` `cd ojx`
 * Run script to run the application `./run.sh`

 ---

 ## 12. How to Use
 The application database is hosted on MySQL and deployed using a running instance.
-All you have to do is to have your machine running Java 24.
+All you have to do is to have your machine running Java 24 and Maven installed.

-Download the jar file from `./ojx` and running the following command:
+Download `the jar` file from [here](https://github.com/quynhdinh/oj-x/releases/download/v1.0/ojx-1.0-SNAPSHOT.jar) and running the following command:
 ```bash
 java -jar ojx-1.0-SNAPSHOT.jar
 ```